 Heating and hot water

 Repair category 1

 Notes The heating and hot water system are both assumed to function satisfactorily and that they have been properly serviced and maintained on a regular basis and that the boiler and flue were installed in accordance with the relevant regulations.
 Gas boilers, heaters, fires and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Checks are often carried out upon change of ownership and are recommended.

 Drainage

 Repair category 1

-Notes There is no evidence of the drains being either blocked surface or chocked.
+Notes There is no obvious, surface evidence that the drains are either chocked or leaking.